emacs-lsp/lsp-mode/docs/page/performance.md

 3. Make sure that `lsp-use-plists` is non-nil.
 4. Restart `Emacs` and install again `lsp-mode` related packages.

 _NB:_ make sure that `lsp-use-plists` does not change after you compile the file.
+Furthermore, if you are using something like `exec-path-from-shell` you'll need to make sure to add `LSP_USE_PLISTS` to `exec-path-from-shell-variables`.

 ### Optional steps